What you are about to read

 How to book tickets for Paris monuments?

 In 2026, almost all major sites require online reservations with time slots.
 For the Eiffel Tower and the Louvre, book at least one month in advance.
-For the Catacombs, tickets go on sale online exactly seven days before the date of your visit.
+For the Catacombs, tickets go on sale online exactly 7 days before the date of your visit.
 Don't travel without your digital confirmation on your smartphone.

 Which monuments can you visit for free in Paris?

 Paris remains accessible if you know the right tips.
 Admission to the Basilique du Sacré-Cœur is free, as is access to the nave of Notre-Dame.
 Historic gardens such as the Tuileries, the Luxembourg and the Palais Royal are open to the public free of charge.
 Finally, the Petit Palais and the Musée Carnavalet offer free access to their permanent collections.
 Paris offers many free tours, ideal for those on a tight budget.
 The gardens, the banks of the Seine, Montmartre, and Notre Dame are freely accessible.
-Several museums, such as the Carnavalet Museum and the Petit Palais, are free all year round, and the major museums are free on the first Sunday of the month.
+Several museums, such as the Musée Carnavalet and the Petit Palais, are free all year round, and the major museums are free on the first Sunday of the month.

 How do I get to the Palace of Versailles from central Paris?